Cold symptoms in children

 Cenovis Sugarless C 500mg can reduce the duration and relieves the severity of common cold symptoms and support healthy immune system function.
 Suitable for children from 7 years of age, this great-tasting chewable tablet is an easy way to boost your vitamin C intake.

 Cenovis Garlic and Horseradish + C Complex

-Cenovis Garlic and Horseradish + C Complex relieves severity and reduce duration of common cold symptoms and supports immune system function.
+Cenovis Garlic and Horseradish + C Complex relieves severity and reduce duration of common cold symptoms and supports immune system health.

 Cenovis Echinacea, Garlic, Zinc & C

 Cenovis Echinacea, Garlic, Zinc & C is a vitamin, mineral and herbal formula specially formulated to reduce the duration and severity of common cold symptoms.
-This formula may give your immune system the support it needs.
+This formula may give your healthy immune system function some of the support it needs.